 Foundation Day for Collaborative Leadership helps set the foundation of what collaborative leadership looks like.
 Highlighting 6 of John Hattie’s high effect influences on learning, foundation day will explore the different stakeholders that leaders need to work with, and is meant to inspire participants to share best practices.
 The day begins with leaders establishing a goal, which Hattie’s research shows has an effect size of .51.
 Foundation day will also involve leaders participating in a mock observation and collaborative observation discussion so they can learn to ask the right questions and provide effective feedback.
-This workshop is based on the bestselling book Collaborative Leadership: 6 Influences That Matter Most.
+See a sample agenda.

 Collective efficacy is key to helping a school community go to the next level.
 It is the belief we have in our staff, and centers around a problem of practice that is focused on our current reality.